Syslog

 Output type

-You must select the incoming fields that correspond to each individual value in order to build the end message.
-The fields to configure will differ depending on the Syslog type selected.
+You must select the incoming fields that correspond to each value to build the end message in Devo.
+The fields to configure will differ depending on the Syslog type chosen.

 Header